Morita equivalences between algebraic dependent type theories: Conclusion

 We also defined a model structure on categories of type theories with the interval type with Morita equivalences as weak equivalences.
 This structure can be used in several ways to prove that a certain map is a Morita equivalence.
 First of all, the existence of a model structure implies that Morita equivalences between type theories with the interval type satisfy the 2-out-of-3 property.
 We do not know whether this is true for all type theories.
 Another useful consequence is that a Morita equivalence which is a cofibrations is always a homotopy equivalence since all objects are fibrant in this model structure.

-A map between arbitrary type theories can always be factored into a cofibration followed by a trivial fibration using the small object argument, and we believe it is often possible to construct such a factorization explicitly.
+There is a very explicit description of generating trivial cofibrations in the category of type theories.
+This means that a map between arbitrary type theories can always be factored into a cofibration followed by a trivial fibration using the small object argument even if we don't have the model structure (in the absence of the module structure, the trivial cofibration/fibration factorization is not that useful since we cannot even show that trivial cofibrations are Morita equivalences). and we believe it is often possible to construct such a factorization explicitly.
 In general, a Morita equivalence which is a cofibration may not be a homotopy equivalence, but we believe it is often the case.
+For example, this is always true for theories with the interval type since then we have a model structure in which all objects are fibrant.
 This leaves us with the question of how to prove that a map is a trivial fibration.
 Section~\ref{sec:triv-fib} is devoted to this question.

 To prove that a map $f : T_1 \to T_2$ is a trivial fibration, it is necessary to show that, for every pair of terms of $T_1$ which are equivalent in $T_2$, there is a homotopy between them which is constant in $T_2$.
 This is usually the most difficult part of a proof that a map is a trivial fibration.
 If $T_2$ is confluent, then it is enough to prove conditions \eqref{it:contr-first} and \eqref{it:contr-second} that appear in subsection~\ref{sec:contr}.